Discrete Yamabe problem for polyhedral surfaces: Existence of metrics with constant Gaussian curvature

 \end{theorem*}

 \begin{proof} We assume that the sequence~$(u_{n})_{n\in\N}$ satisfies Convention~\ref{convention}.
 Due to Lemma~\ref{lemma:E_divergence} there exists a convergent sequence~$(C_n)_{n\in\N}$ such that

 The sequence is bounded from below by zero due to Convention~\ref{convention}. \\\\ Since the sequence~$(u_{n})_{n\in\N}$ lies in~$\mathcal{A}_-$, the area of each triangle is bounded from above.
 At the same time~$(u_{n})_{n\in\N}$ is unbounded.
-Applying Lemma~\ref{lemma:triangulation_triangle_areas} we conclude that the sequence~$(u_{i^*,n})_{n\in\N}$ diverges properly to~$-\infty$.
-Thus,
+We apply Lemma~\ref{lemma:triangulation_triangle_areas} to conclude that the sequence~$(u_{i^*,n})_{n\in\N}$ diverges properly to~$-\infty$.

+Indeed, if~$(u_{i^*,n})_{n\in\N}$ would diverge properly to~$+\infty$, any of the two cases of Lemma~\ref{lemma:triangulation_triangle_areas} would yield a contradiction to the bound on the area of any triangle.
+Assume that~$(u_{i^*,n})_{n\in\N}$ converges.
+If all triangles satisfy the condition of case $a)$ of Lemma~\ref{lemma:triangulation_triangle_areas} then all sequences~$(u_{i,n})_{n\in\N}$ converge --- a contradiction to the fact that~$(u_{n})_{n\in\N}$ is unbounded.
+Thus there must be one sequence~$(u_{i,n})_{n\in\N}$ such that~$(u_{i,{n}}-u_{i^*,{n}})_{n\in\N}$ diverges to~$+\infty$.
+This in turn implies that~$(u_{i,n})_{n\in\N}$ itself diverges to~$+\infty$.
+Applying case~$b)$ of Lemma~\ref{lemma:triangulation_triangle_areas} yields the contradiction to the upper bound on the area of any triangle with vertex~$i$.